Desktop Recording SDK Adhoc / In-Person Meetings

 window IDto thestartRecordingfunction (along with yourSDK uploadtoken) to start recording that meeting provider

-Adhoc / In-Person Flow:
+Adhoc / in-person flow:

 prepareDesktopAudioRecordingto obtain awindow ID - You pass the